Dissecting Lepton Number Violating Interactions in the Left-Right Symmetric Model: $0\nu\beta\beta$ decay, M{\o}ller scattering, and collider searches: Results and Discussion

 while the other right-handed neutrinos decouple.
 On the other hand, from Eq.~\eqref{eq:mneutrinos}, the masses of the active neutrinos are completely determined once the lightest active neutrino mass is chosen and the hierarchy is specified.
 The oscillation parameters of active neutrinos encoded in the PMNS matrix are quoted from Ref. \cite{deSalas:2020pgw}.\\

 We will start by investigating the sensitivity of $\onbb$-decay searches.
 We adopt the central values of the oscillation parameters in Table 3 from Ref. \cite{deSalas:2020pgw} and marginalize over the Majorana phases $\lambda_{1,2}$ in calculating the $\onbb$-decay rate.
 The lightest active neutrino mass is randomly generated with the upper bound $m_{\nu_{\min}}<0.05\eV$.
-Hence, the inverse half-life in Eq.~\eqref{eq:Tinv} depends only on a few parameters \begin{itemize} \item The mass of the doubly-charged scalar $M_{\delta_{R}^{\pm\pm}}$ and its Yukawa coupling to electrons $(f_R)_{ee}$. \item The mass of right-handed gauge boson $M_{W_R}$ and $\zeta$, the $W_L-W_R$ mixing angle\footnote{Alternatively, the ratio of the vevs $\xi=\tan\beta$ can also be used, instead of the mixing angle $\zeta$, in virtue of Eq. \eqref{eq:tan_zeta__lambda_sin2beta}.}. \end{itemize}
+Hence, the inverse half-life in Eq.~\eqref{eq:Tinv} depends only on a few parameters \begin{itemize} \item The mass of the doubly-charged scalar $M_{\delta_{R}^{\pm\pm}}$ and its Yukawa coupling to electrons $|(f_R)_{ee}|$. \item The mass of right-handed gauge boson $M_{W_R}$ and $\zeta$, the $W_L-W_R$ mixing angle\,\footnote{Alternatively, the ratio of the vevs $\xi=\tan\beta$ can also be used, instead of the mixing angle $\zeta$, in virtue of Eq.~\eqref{eq:tan_zeta__lambda_sin2beta}.}. \end{itemize}

-Notice that these parameters completely determine the right-handed neutrino mass $M_{N_R}$ by combining Eqs.~\eqref{eq:MWmass} and~\eqref{eq:MNmass}.
-Since parity-violating Møller scattering is only sensitive to the subset of parameters $\{\MDelta,\fRee\}$ (cf. Eq.~\eqref{eq:moller_limit} and subsequent discussion), we choose different benchmark scenarios for $\MWR$ and the left-right mixing angle $\zeta$.
+Notice that these parameters completely determine the right-handed neutrino mass $M_{N_R}$ by combining Eqs.~\eqref{eq:MWmass} and~\eqref{eq:MNmass}, $M_{N_R}=(2/g_R)\,M_{W_R}\,|(f_R)_{ee}|$.
+We do not restrict ourselves to a specific underlying model but adopt the assumption $g_R = 2g_L/3$ inspired by Ref.~\cite{Deppisch:2014zta} in the numerical analysis for illustrative purposes.
+Results for other scenarios, such as $g_R = g_L$, can be easily derived within our framework.
+Since parity-violating Møller scattering is only sensitive to the subset of parameters $\{\MDelta,|\fRee|\}$ (cf. Eq.~\eqref{eq:moller_limit} and subsequent discussion), we choose different benchmark scenarios for $\MWR$ and the left-right mixing angle $\zeta$.
 These values were selected to be consistent with the constraints discussed in Sec.~\ref{sec:exper_constr_low-E}.\\